proshunsuke/tweetdeck-desktop/README.md

 # Tweetdeck Desktop

-> Unofficial tweetdeck Desktop app
+> Unofficial tweetdeck Desktop app for Linux, Windows and OSX.

-*Linux are supported.*
+Tested on Linux but there's no reason it shouldn't compile and run on Windows and OSX.

 ## Install